cyrusimap/cyrus-imapd/docsrc/index.rst

 Cyrus IMAP is an email, contacts and calendar server.

 The latest stable version of Cyrus IMAP is |imap_current_stable_version|.

+This is the documentation for the latest development version of Cyrus IMAP: |imap_latest_development_version|.

 Features
 --------